-Backup server selection Cloud backup These backups are stored in the Cloud service infrastructure using encrypted channels.
-Customized se erver These backups are stored on a customized server, depending on the criteria defined hereafter.
-Server URL This URL is de l for storing backups. fined by the resolution c ed with the access path of the Cloud server or customized server selected indicated hereafter.
-Backup server Selects a cust hat the resolution of the selected server Server port Server's listen ing port for receiving ba ckups.
-Communication protocol hich may be HTTP or HTTPS.
-For HTTPS, a t the firewall may confirm the identity of the Server certificate If HTTPS has been chosen, import then select the server certificate in this field, so that the firewall can authenticate it.
-The aim of this is for the firewall to confirm the identity of the server before sending it the backup.
-Access path Depending on the sending method selected above, this access path for data on the server may be a folder (/directory/) for WebDAV methods (auth) or a script (/upload.php) for the POST method.
-Transmission method Basic and Dig es t modes ( RFC 2617 ) a e help of a login and pas llow the identification of the firewall on the ssword. ncoded password but in plaintext.
-It is therefore with HTTPS communications. auth digest This mode allows an id plaintext; this mode is lentification but without sending the password in more secure than the basic mode.
-It is in HTTP communications.
-POST is method is not managed, you are advised to User name (auth) ethod with identification w the server to authenti n is used (auth basic or auth digest), this user cate the firewall.
+Backup server Cloud backup These backups are stored in the cloud selection service infrastructure using encrypted channels.
+Customized se erver These backups are stored on a customized server, depending on the criteria defined below.
+Server's URL This URL is def Location used for storing backups.
+This URL is defined by the resolution of the Cloud server or customized server selected below combined with the access path indicated hereafter.
+Backup server omized server.
+Ensure tha o the one expected. t the resolution of the selected server Name of the backup file use the ".na" e xtension for the name of t Server port ing port for receiving back Communication protocol h may be HTTP or HTTPS.
+For HTTPS, a he firewall may confirm the identity of the Server certificate the firewall ca elect the server certificate in this field, so that of this is for the firewall to confirm the identity up.
+Access path Depending on the sending method selected above, this access path for data on the server may be a folder [/directory/] for WebDAV methods (auth) or a script [/upload.php] for the POST method.
+Send method w the identification of the firewall on the server with the help of a login and password. auth basic recommended for use wi oded password but in plaintext.
+It is therefore th HTTPS communications. auth digest ntification but without sending the password in ore secure than the basic mode.
+It is HTTP communications.
+POST As identification via this use it with HTTPS commu method is not managed, you are advised to nications.
+User name (auth) If a sending method with identification is used ( auth basic or auth digest ), this user name will allow the server to authenticate the firewall.
 Password (auth) If a sending method with identification is used ( auth basic or auth digest ), this password will allow the server to authenticate the firewall.
-POST - control name If the POST me HTTP packets. thod is used, this field v vill indicate the control name in the header of • ave chosen Cloud auto ect the following param o-backup or a backup on a customized neters: Backup frequency The automatic month (30 day • out every day, every week (7 days) or every Password of the backup file • do so, you can encrypt e a complex password. your configuration file with a password.
-You are You are without assword in a safe place, as any file restoration Irthermore, after the backup, you will not be able Change the password. ows displaying a windov for the following backup w to edit the password.
-This new password will s.
+POST - control name If the POST me HTTP packets. thod is used, this field will indicate the control name in the header of • • • ave chosen Cloud auto-b ect the following paramet ackup or a backup on a customized ers: Backup frequency The automatic month (30 day t every day, every week (7 days) or every Password of the backup file - do so, you can encrypt yo e a complex password. ur configuration file with a password.
+You are You are restore sword in a safe place, as files cannot be after the backup, you will not be able to Change the password ······································